The smallest singular value of a shifted $d$-regular random square matrix: Introduction

 Singularity of adjacency matrices of uniform random $d$-regular digraphs was first considered by Cook in \cite{Cook-adjacency}.
-He adapted to the case of directed graphs a conjecture of Vu from \cite[Problem 8.4]{Vu-surv} which asserted that for $3\leq d \leq n-3$ with probability going to 1 as $n$ goes to infinity the adjacency matrix of a random $d$-regular undirected graph is non singular (see also 2014 ICM talks by Frieze \cite[Problem~7]{Frieze ICM} and Vu \cite[Conjecture~5.8]{Vu}).
+He adapted to the case of directed graphs a conjecture of Costello and Vu from \cite[Section~10]{CV}, which asserted that for $3\leq d \leq n-3$ with probability going to 1 as $n$ goes to infinity the adjacency matrix of a random $d$-regular undirected graph is non singular (see also Vu's survey \cite[Problem~8.4]{Vu-surv} and 2014 ICM talks by Frieze \cite[Problem~7]{Frieze ICM} and Vu \cite[Conjecture~5.8]{Vu}).
 The argument in \cite{Cook-adjacency} was based on discrepancy properties of random digraphs studied in \cite{Cook-digraphs}, together with some anti-concentration arguments and a sophisticated use of the simple switching operation.
-It established non-singularity of the adjacency matrix with a large probability for $d$ growing to infinity faster than $\log ^2 n$.
+It established non-singularity of the adjacency matrix with a large probability for $d\geq C \log ^2 n$.

 The question about singularity of adjacency matrices in the case $d\leq \log n$ remained open, moreover it was not clear whether the condition $d\gg \log n$ comes from limitations of the method used in \cite{Cook-adjacency} or if a random matrix uniformly distributed on $\Mc$ becomes singular in this regime.
 As we mentioned above, in the Erd{\H{o}}s--R\'enyi model, a random matrix is singular with probability close to one in the case $d\ll\log n$.
-In \cite{LLTTY:15} (see also \cite{LLTTY-cras}), the authors of the present paper were able to partially answer this question by showing that a random $d$-regular matrix is non-singular for all $d$ bigger than a large universal constant (the probability of the singularity was estimated from above by a negative power of $d$).
+In \cite{LLTTY:15} (see also \cite{LLTTY-cras}), the authors of the present paper were able to partially answer this question by showing that a random $d$-regular matrix is non-singular for all $d$ bigger than a large universal constant, however, the probability of the singularity was estimated from above by a negative power of $d$ (see also \cite{LLTTY-rank}, where we proved that the rank of such matrices should be at least $n-1$ with probability going to one as $n$ grows to infinity).
 The main novelty of \cite{LLTTY:15} compared to \cite{Cook-adjacency} rested on three new ingredients -- a particular version of the covering argument which is applied to study the structure of the kernel of random matrices, on a different set of properties of random digraphs, and on a new approach to anti-concentration results.